fpsom/elixir-ml-biostats-hackathon/episode-02.md

 ## What is a pipeline?
 In computer science, a pipeline is a set of data processing elements connected in series, where the output of one element is the input of the next one.
 The elements of a pipeline are often executed in parallel or in time-sliced fashion.
 Some amount of buffer storage is often inserted between elements.
 Pipelining is a commonly used concept in everyday life.
 For example, in the assembly line of a car factory, each specific task is often done by a separate work station.
 Suppose that assembling a car requires three tasks that take 20, 10, and 15 minutes, respectively.
 Then, if all three tasks were performed by a single station, the factory would output one car every 45 minutes.
 By using a pipeline of three stations, the factory would output the first car in 45 minutes, and then a new one every 20 minutes. [[1]](#1)

 The pipeline of an ML procedure isn't always constant.
-It varies, depending on the problem, the dataset, the algorithms used etc. The diagram of the pipeline that we'll mostly use in this course consists of the following steps: Data Pre-processing, Feature Selection, Model Training, Model Testing, Model Evaluation, Model Validation.
+It varies, depending on the problem, the dataset, the algorithms used etc. The diagram of the pipeline that we'll mostly use in this course consists of the following steps: Data Pre-processing, Feature Selection, Model Training, Model Validation, Model Testing, Model Evaluation.

 *How beautiful would be if I had a picture here to insert! :/*

-# Data pre-processing
+## Data pre-processing
 Before thinking about modeling, let's have a look at our data.
 There is no point in throwing a 10000 layer convolutional neural network (whatever that means) at our data before we even know what we’re dealing with.[[2]](#2).
 So let's load again the Breast Cancer Data set from the CSV file created in the first episode.

 ```python